mattbirchler/birchtree-css/README.md

 # Birchtree.css

-Mocking up simple personal pages or test sites for your business typically mean using zero, to close to zero styling, and moving on because “it’s just a test site, who cares?”
+Mocking up simple personal pages or test sites for your business typically mean using zero, to close to zero styling, and moving on because "it’s just a test site, who cares?"
 Oh, and these pages usually look like trash on mobile.
 This is all reasonable, it doesn’t need to be this way!

 Birchtree.css is a small CSS package you can use to make those sites look good with very little effort.
 You could use this for a full, public website, but it’s lacking a ton of features, so you’d have to build all that out yourself.